-Most people have mood changes now and then.
+Most people have mood changes every now and then.
 One day you may feel cranky and the next day you feel great.
 But with a mood disorder, mood changes aren't so simple.
 These disorders can cause great emotional pain.
 And they can greatly disrupt your life.
 Mood disorders can be treated.
 Talk with your healthcare provider or a mental health provider.
-He or she can help.
+They can help.

 What are mood disorders?

 Mood disorders are illnesses that affect the way you think and feel.
 The symptoms may be quite severe.
 In most cases, they won't go away on their own.
 The most common mood disorders are depression and bipolar disorder.